 As long as I can recall, I have been curious about the arts and their place in human experience.
 Aesthetics, which is my main academic interest, allows me to combine this interest in the arts with an equally compelling interest in philosophy.
 Among the philosophers of special interest to me are Plato, Hegel, and Nelson Goodman whose friendship I enjoyed for many years after a chance meeting at a conference in Ghent Belgium.
-My studies at Boston University provided a fortunate crossing of history of philosophy and analytic philosophy.
+Also a guiding force in my intellectual development was my friendship with Rudolf Arnheim, whose publications on the psychology of art form an important contribution to aesthetics in the twentieth century.
+My studies at Boston University, where I was awarded the Ph.
+D. degree in philosophy under direction of Marx Wartofsky, provided a fortunate crossing of the history of philosophy, analytic philosophy, and aesthetics.
 Prior to this as an undergraduate, I had developed an appreciation for the work of the pragmatists, especially John Dewey and William James.

-All of these experiences have influenced my research and writings which include essays on Hegel’s Aesthetics, Nelson Goodman, semiotic theory of painting style, dance aesthetics, and the avant garde.
-Recently I have written on such topics as “Philosopher and Artist: Unsettled Boundaries: Deleuze” “Hegel and Danto on the End of Art,” “The Cultural Identity of Art Works,” “History of Twentieth Century Aesthetics Since 1966,” “Duchamp and the American Avant Garde.”
-I am currently working on a history of twentieth century aesthetics.
-Other publications include numerous exhibition catalogues including artists Cuban Wifredo Lam (2008), Keith Haring (2007) and the French Informalist Jean Fautrier (2002).
+Cumulatively, these experiences have influenced my research and writings which include essays on Hegel’s Aesthetics, Nelson Goodman’s Aesthetics, semiotic theory of painting style, dance aesthetics, and the avant garde.
+Recently I have written on such topics as “Philosopher and Artist.”
+“Video Art,” “Garden, Nature-City;” “Globalization and Contemporary Chinese Art,” “Hegel and Danto on the End of Art,” “The Cultural Identity of Art Works,” “History of Twentieth Century Aesthetics Since 1966,” “Duchamp and the American Avant Garde.”
+Other publications include numerous exhibition catalogues including the French Informalist Jean Fautrier (2002), Cuban artist Wifredo Lam (2008), American artists (Keith Haring (2007 and Barbara Morgan (1988, 2004), and a number of Contemporary Chinese artists including Xu Bing, Pan Gongkai, and Xin Feng.
+Meanwhile, I have lately resumed writing art criticism focused, now mainly on the occasional visual arts exhibitions of interest.

 Dr. Curtis L. Carter has been appointed to the Board of Directors of the International Research Center for Aesthetics and Art Theory (IRCA), based in Rome, Italy at the University of Rome.
 The IRCA serves as a platform for scientific research, scholarly development, and their international exchange in the field of aesthetics and art theory.
 The IRCA approaches issues in aesthetics in the context of interdisciplinary projects exploring knowledge from an interdisciplinary perspective where research in aesthetics is undertaken in collaboration with other disciplines including media and communications, the sciences, economics and politics, art and religion.